 The achievements of planning are celebrated in October with National Community Planning Month.
-This year's theme is People and Places.
+This year's theme is Health and Prosperity.

 Spread the word

 When sharing information about your National Community Planning Month activities or events, use the hashtag #planningmonth.